-With public gatherings still out of the question, we’ve going digital.
-Please join us on our regular meeting day and time from the comfort of your home using the computer application Zoom on your desktop computer, tablet or smartphone.
+With public gatherings still out of the question, we’ve gone digital.
+Please join us from the comfort of your home using the computer application Zoom on your desktop computer, tablet or smartphone.
 Cal Hort Members will automatically receive meeting invitations by email.
-If you would like to become a member visit our membership page for more information We posted an article on how to join the meetings using Zoom here.
-If you have any more questions about using Zoom, you can contact Council Member Ellen Frank .
+If you would like to become a member visit our membership page for more information and check out our article on how to join the meetings using Zoom.
+If you have any more questions about using Zoom, you can contact Council Member Ellen Frank.

 Supporting Each Other